How Student Loans Work in Australia

 Student loans (HELP):

-- Repayment amounts are based on income
+- Repayment amounts are based on income levels

-- Repaid through the tax system
+- Repayments are generally collected through the tax system

 Commercial loans:

-- Fixed repayments based on loan terms
+- Repayments are fixed based on loan terms

-- Paid directly to the lender
+- Payments are made directly to the lender

-- Credit assessed
+- Credit eligibility assessments apply

 Types of Student Loans in Australia